cnobile2012/Python-TFT/README.rst

        ├── __init__.py
        └── micropython.py

-Below is the basic usage.
+Below is the basic usage of the package creation script.

 .. code-block:: console